joshtynjala/actionscript-3.0-developers-guide/display/display-programming/basics-of-display-programming.md

 The class that defines the behavior for the outermost display object in a SWF file, which conceptually is the class for the SWF file itself.
 For instance, in a SWF created in Flash authoring, the main class is the document class.
-It has a “main timeline” which contains all other timelines; the main class of the SWF file is the class of which the main timeline is an instance.
+It has a "main timeline" which contains all other timelines; the main class of the SWF file is the class of which the main timeline is an instance.

 Masking
 A technique of hiding from view certain parts of an image (or conversely, only allowing certain parts of an image to display).
 The portions of the mask image become transparent, so content underneath shows through.
-The term is related to painter’s masking tape that is used to prevent paint from being applied to certain areas.
+The term is related to painter's masking tape that is used to prevent paint from being applied to certain areas.

 Stage